riconaranjo/COMP-2404/README.md

 - private
   - visible only to same class
 - protected
-  - only visable to sub-classes
+  - only visible to sub-classes

 ## Code Organization
 **header Files:**
-- class defintion
+- class definition
 - data members
 - member function prototypes

 **Source Files:**
 - member function implementations
-- static data member intialization
+- static data member initialization

 ## Class Interface
 - how you interact with a class